-Always stop the ATV before changing from two-wheel drive to four-wheel drive and vice versa.
+Always stop the ATV before changing from two-wheel drive to four-wheel drive and vice versa as damage to the differential may occur.
 The ATV handles differently in two-wheel drive than in four-wheel drive in some circumstances.
 Changing from the two-wheel drive to four-wheel drive or vice versa while moving may cause the ATV to unexpectedly handle differently.
 This could distract the operator and increase the risk of losing control and causing an accident.